 Good evening my lovelies,

-The weekends are the perfect time for me to sit back and catch up on life – both on and off the blog – so back in April 2019, I decided to write a monthly round up post.
-I linked up to The Sunday Post which is a weekly meme hosted by Kimberly @ Caffeinated Reviewer (see rules here: Sunday Post Meme) and have done so each month since.
+The weekends are the perfect time for me to sit back and catch up on life – both on and off the blog.
+Back in April 2019, I decided to write a monthly round up post at the weekend closest to the last day of the month.
+I can’t believe I’ve been writing these Wrap Up posts for a year now! 😲🥳

 The Sunday Post is a chance for us to share news, to recap the past week on our blogs and showcase books and things we have received.
 To share with you what is coming up on our blogs for the week ahead and don’t forget, this meme is also the perfect opportunity to check out other bloggers and read some great blogs.
 So, once you’ve read my post, why don’t you hop along to some of the other amazing blogs taking part in this week’s The Sunday Post.